Programs for the fall are now listed. All programs are free of charge.

 Join Bay Trail Staff and the refuge at the Alviso Environmental Education Center on Sunday, October 26, at 10:30 a.m. for the launch of the new Bay Trail mobile phone tour.
 You can bring a smart phone, but you don't have to.
 Be sure to bring walking shoes, water, hat and a jacket.
 For more information, contact Laura Thompson at 510-464-7935 or email@example.com.
 Rain cancels.

 - June 03, 2013

 To protect walkers during the installation of a 48" pipe along the Bair Island Trail, access onto the trail will be controlled.Read more

 After several years, the Bair Island Restoration Project is nearing completion.
 A small section of Inner Bair Island is now open to the public.Read more

 The migration is in full swing.
 This little brown job can be distinguished from other sparrows in the Bay Area by its dark back, spotted breast and one conspicuous spot on its breast.
 Look for them on the ground scratching for seeds.

-Page Photo Credits All photos courtesy of USFWS unless otherwise noted., Common Tern/Greg Geren, Picnic Shelter/Ambarish Goswami
+Page Photo Credits All photos courtesy of USFWS unless otherwise noted., Common Tern/Greg Geren, Tom Bennett, Picnic Shelter/Ambarish Goswami